 9. You’ll be more in control of the whole process if you sell first and rent before buying again

-The whole process of selling your house becomes a more relaxing process for a start.
+The whole process of selling your house becomes a more relaxing process from start to finish.

 But because you end up moving into rented accommodation after selling, you can take your time to find your next home.
 This puts you in the driving seat and in control of the whole process.

-10. It’s better to sell and rent first before buying again if you’re moving some distance from where you currently live
+10. It’s better to sell and rent first before buying again if you’re moving significant distance from where you currently live

 If you are moving some distance from where you currently live, you don’t know the area that well.
 So it’s far better to move into a rented house in any case, as this will allow you to explore the area before you buy again.